About the Faculty of Science

-This approach extends to our internationally-renowned research centres such as the Florey Institute, which is tackling drug resistance and bacterial pathogens, Imagine, which is using revolutionary microscopy technologies to answer the biggest questions in biology and medicine, the P3 translational plant science centre, which is working to feed the growing global population, and the groundbreaking Grantham Centre for Sustainable Futures, which is equipping interdisciplinary researchers with the skills to become advocates.
+This approach extends to our internationally-renowned research centres such as the Florey Institute, which is tackling drug resistance and bacterial pathogens, Imagine, which is using revolutionary microscopy technologies to answer the biggest questions in biology and medicine, and the University of Sheffield Institute for Sustainable Food which brings together scientists and researchers to find dynamic solutions to the challenges of food security and sustainability.

 We are committed, too, to building a sustainable, technologically advanced home for our teaching and research.
 Our facilities include the Faculty of Science Mass Spectrometry Centre, Sheffield Solar Farm and the £10m Sir David Read Controlled Environment Facility.
-We are also home to state-of-the-art MRI and Light Microscopy facilities, and we continue to invest the advanced GroDome facilities at the Arthur Willis Environment Centre.
+We are also home to state-of-the-art light microscopy, laser spectroscopy and cryo-electron microscopy facilities, and we continue to invest the advanced GroDome facilities at the Arthur Willis Environment Centre.